Wintervorst/iitc/plugins/totalrecon/README.md

-## If you would like to share your potential and submitted portals over multiple devices and with multiple users.
+## If you want to have a map of your submitted portals and potential portals on multiple devices and share it with other players.
 This script is it.

 <img src="https://github.com/Wintervorst/iitc/raw/master/plugins/totalrecon/assets/markersonthemap.png"></img><br/>
 ## Tap/click on the Intel map to add and edit locations<br/>